P-FardeenMalik/10DaysOfCode/README.md

 # Day 10

-Completed the backend of the Ethereum Staking dApp on the Sepolia Network project

-# Day 11

-Completed Staking dApp project, a fully functional Ethereum Staking dApp on the Sepolia Network.
+Completed Staking dApp project, a fully functional Ethereum Staking dApp that allows users to participate in the process of staking their Ethereum tokens.
+Staking involves locking up a certain amount of Ethereum in a smart contract to support the network's operations and earn rewards in return.